 By definition, anxiety is an intense feeling of fear, dread, or uneasiness that can trigger physical changes in the body, such as profuse sweating, rapid heartbeat, and elevated blood pressure.
-According to the U.S. Department of Health and Human Services, five types of anxiety can elicit such feelings: generalized anxiety disorder (GAD), obsessive-compulsive disorder (OCD), post-traumatic stress disorder (PTSD), panic disorder, and social anxiety.
+According to the U.S. Department of Health and Human Services, five types of anxiety disorders can elicit such feelings: generalized anxiety disorder (GAD), obsessive-compulsive disorder (OCD), post-traumatic stress disorder (PTSD) due to a traumatic event, panic disorder, and social anxiety.
 In a separate study published by the National Alliance on Mental Illness, researchers revealed some 40 million Americans struggle with one or more of these anxiety disorders.
-As difficult as life can be for someone with an anxiety disorder, things can get considerably worse if substance abuse becomes part of the equation.
-When someone struggles with a mental illness, such as anxiety, alongside a substance abuse problem, they have what is known as a co-occurring disorder.
+As difficult as life can be for someone with a social anxiety disorder, things can get considerably worse if substance abuse becomes part of the equation.
+When someone struggles with a mental illness, such as anxiety panic attacks alongside a substance use disorder, they have what is known as a co-occurring disorder.

 Table of Contents